jbayham/weather_risk_resource_orders/README.md

-# The effect of weather on resource ordering patterns during large wildland fires
+# Weather, Risk, and Resource Orders on Large Wildland Fires in the Western US

-Jude Bayham, Erin J. Belval, Matthew P. Thompson, David E. Calkin, Crystal S. Stonesifer, and Christopher Dunn
+Jude Bayham, Erin J. Belval, Matthew P. Thompson, Christopher Dunn, Crystal S. Stonesifer, and David E. Calkin

-Weather conditions are a well-known determinant of fire behavior.
-Yet, there is little empirical evidence on how incident commanders respond to observed or expected weather conditions.
-We compile a novel dataset on wildfire resource requests, weather conditions, and fire growth to investigate the extent to which incident commanders respond to realized or expected fire behavior and risks.
-Our results suggest that incident commanders are forward-looking and respond to expected rather than recently observed fire behavior.
-Moreover, the results vary by resource type, which has important implications for forecasting resource needs and costs.

-This repository contains the data and scripts to construct the dataset and run the analyses to generate figures and tables reported in the manuscript.
+This repository contains the scripts to construct the dataset and run the analyses to generate figures and tables reported in the manuscript.
+Most of the analysis is conducted in R.  However, the ordered logit analysis of growth potential is conducted in [Stata](https://www.stata.com/).
+The raw data is not contained in the repository, but can be requested from the corresponding author at jbayham@colostate.edu.

-# To Do
-- Host raw data
-- Finish supplement
-- Snapshot packages with packrat (https://www.joelnitta.com/post/packrat/packrat/)

 ********************************************

-# Project and directory structure
+# Project Structure

 This section describes the directory structure of the project.
-The project is divided into two primary parts.
-Part 1 builds the datasets to be used in the analysis phase.
+The project is divided into two parts.
+Part 1 builds the datasets used in the analysis phase.
 Part 2 contains scripts to run the analysis and generate output (tables and figures).
-Note that the dataset produced in Part 1 is written to the inputs directory in Part 2.
+Note that the datasets produced in Part 1 is written to the inputs directory in Part 2.

 ## Part 1: Build

-- `inputs` directory contains the raw data that should not be modified or overwritten
+- `inputs` directory contains the raw data that should not be modified or overwritten.  *Unzip the data into this folder*
 - `cache` directory stores copies of data during intermediate steps in the preprocessing
 - `code` directory contains all scripts to read in and preprocess the data

-The code directory includes a make file (`00-build.R`) for the dataset build phase of the project.

 ## Part 2: Analysis